Virtualimmortal/iconBrowser/README.md

 # React.js - iconBrowser
-<a href="https://virtualimmortal.github.io/iconBrowser/" >Browse and search</a> Font-awesome and Material design icons
+<a href="https://virtualimmortal.github.io/iconBrowser/" >Search and browse</a> Font-awesome and Material design icons